Semantic theory of truth: Tarski's theory of truth

 Tarski himself defined truth for atomic sentences in a variant way that does not use any technical terms from semantics, such as the "expressed by" above.
 This is because he wanted to define these semantic terms in the context of truth.
 Therefore it would be circular to use one of them in the definition of truth itself.
 Tarski's semantic conception of truth plays an important role in modern logic and also in contemporary philosophy of language.
 It is a rather controversial point whether Tarski's semantic theory should be counted either as a correspondence theory or as a deflationary theory.

 Kripke's theory of truth

-Kripke's theory of truth (Saul Kripke 1975) is based on partial logic (a logic of partially defined truth predicates instead of Tarski's logic of totally defined truth predicates) with the strong Kleene evaluation scheme.
+Kripke's theory of truth (Saul Kripke 1975) is an alternative to Tarski's hierarchy of object languages and metalanguages.
+Based on partial logic (a logic of partially defined truth predicates instead of Tarski's logic of totally defined truth predicates), Kripke allows a language to contain its own truth predicate and constructs an interpretation of that predicate in stages.

+In the most common construction of the theory, sentences are evaluated with the strong Kleene evaluation scheme.
+In addition to true and false sentences, some sentences are also allowed to have no initial truth value.
+Then, iteratively, the interpretation of the truth predicate is expanded.
+At each stage, sentences whose truth values can be determined from earlier stages receive a truth value.
+For example, if a sentence $P$ is determined to be true, then at a later stage a sentence asserting "$P$ is true" can be assigned a true value.

+This process can be continued through transfinite induction.
+Since the strong Kleene evaluation is monotonic, the sequence will eventually reach a fixed point where further applications of the procedure no longer change the extension or anti-extension of the truth predicate.
+Kripke focuses on the least such fixed point, obtained by beginning with the minimal interpretation of the truth predicate and iterating the construction.

+A sentence that receives a truth value at the least fixed point is called grounded, while those that never receive one are ungrounded.
+A grounded sentence implies that it has a truth value that can be traced back through the stages of construction to non semantic facts.
+Sentences such as the liar paradox may remain ungrounded; under the strong Kleene construction, the liar would have no truth value at the least fixed point.
+This allows Kripke's theory to accommodate semantic self reference without introducing Tarski's explicit hierarchy of languages.